List of largest music deals

-Various multi-million-sized music deals raised skepticism and been overall criticized in corporate terms for bi-directional disadvantages, (Note: Examples:) including Prince's 1992 contract with Warner Bros deriving a contractual dispute.
+Various multi-million-sized music deals raised skepticism, attracted criticism or derived disputes, (Note: Examples:) including Prince's 1992 deal with Warner Bros deriving a contractual dispute.
 On that year, 1992, an editor from Telegraph Herald was critical of blockbuster deals by mainstream artists, commenting, "the goal wasn't to improve the music, it was to generate the most hype".
 Referred by a contributor from Forbes to as "the best-known and most-cited example" among misadventured contracts, Mariah Carey's 2001 deal with Virgin Records marked "the first time that a major music corporation decided to cut its losses on a superstar agreement", according to The New York Times.